Usage

 latitude longitude longitude altitude altitude unit datum datum

-Advertise a coordinate based location on the given ports (or on
+Advertise a coordinate based location on the given ports (or

 » WGS84